Survival of our species

 *It is impossible to accurately know when technology might actually reach this level

-A note about climate change that some people may consider a threat to humanity: this is certainly something that would (and does) affect other species that do not have the means to adapt, but it would not be a significant risk to our own survival.
-We would always be able to engineer environments where plants and animals that we rely on, could live.
-It is obviously a terrible thing to knowingly continue to alter the balance of the environment and we must do everything with in our power to prevent it as soon as possible, which the main concepts in this website would be capable of addressing.
+A note about climate change that some people may consider a threat to humanity: this is certainly something that would (and does) affect other species that do not have the means to adapt, but it would not necessarily risk our own survival.
+We would likely always be able to engineer environments where plants and animals that we rely on, could live.
+It is obviously a terrible thing to knowingly continue to alter the balance of the environment and we must do everything with in our power to reduce our impact as soon as possible, which the main concepts in this website would be capable of addressing.

 Meteor Crater, Arizona